dragan717080/TauriNextProcessesManager/README.md

 **Tauri**

-Tauri is a lightweight and flexible framework designed for building desktop applications with support for web technologies like server-side rendering (SSR) and static site generation (SSG).
-Written in Rust, it empowers developers to create modern, performant desktop applications.
+Tauri is a Rust based lightweight and flexible framework designed for building desktop applications with support for web technologies like server-side rendering (SSR) and static site generation (SSG).
+It creates modern, performant desktop applications.

 **PowerShell**